ndau/ndau/cmd/ndauapi/README.md

 ---
 ## ChaosHistoryKey

-### `GET /chaos/history/:key`
+### `GET /chaos/history/:namespace/:key`

-_Returns the history of changes to a value of a chaos chain system variable._
+_Returns the history of changes to a value of a single chaos chain value._

-The history includes the timestamp, new value, and transaction ID of each change to the account's balance.
+The history includes the timestamp, new value, and transaction ID of each change to value.
 The result is reverse sorted chronologically from the current time, and supports paging by time.